 The innovation afforded through education savings accounts can put children on an entirely different educational trajectory.

-Take Alexa Bloom, whose son, Julian, was diagnosed at 18 months with autism and a severe sensory and auditory processing disorder.
-Although the district system said he would need to be in the maximum restrictive environment in school, Bloom wanted something different.
+Take the story of one Arizona woman, whose son was diagnosed at 18 months with autism and a severe sensory and auditory processing disorder.
+Although the district system said he would need to be in the maximum restrictive environment in school, this mom wanted something different.

-She entered Arizona’s education savings account program, and uses Julian’s account to pay for personal tutors, specially tailored curriculum, and art and music specialists.
-Thanks to education choice, Julian is getting a customized education that is helping him reach his full potential.
+She entered Arizona’s education savings account program, and uses her son’s account to pay for personal tutors, specially tailored curriculum, and art and music specialists.
+Thanks to education choice, her son is getting a customized education that is helping him reach his full potential.

 A total of five states—Arizona, Florida, Mississippi, Tennessee, and North Carolina—currently have education savings account options in place, and several other states are seriously considering them this year.